HUANGLIZI/C2FVL/README.md

 * MosMedData+ Dataset - [Link (Original)](https://www.kaggle.com/datasets/maedemaftouni/covid19-ct-scan-lesion-segmentation-dataset)

-  *(Note: The text annotation of QaTa-COVID dataset will be released in the future.)*
+  *(Note: The text annotation of QaTa-COVID dataset will be released in the future.
+And you can email to me for the datasets)*

 #### 1.2.
 Format Preparation